Venezuelan ex-general says anti-Maduro plot excuses him from drug charges

 U.S. prosecutors say Cliver Alcala and other senior Venezuelan government officials conspired with the FARC Colombian rebel group to ship cocaine to the United States.
 Alcala pleaded not guilty after surrendering to U.S. agents in Colombia in 2020.

-Neither the U.S. Central Intelligence Agency nor Venezuela's information ministry immediately responded to requests for comment.
-A spokesperson for federal prosecutors in Manhattan declined to comment.
+Venezuela's information ministry did not immediately respond to requests for comment.
+The U.S. Central Intelligence Agency and a spokesperson for federal prosecutors in Manhattan declined to comment.

 Alcala retired from the South American country's military in 2013 and went on to become a vocal critic of Maduro, a socialist accused by Washington of corruption, human rights violations and election-rigging.